 Plants growing in the nursery, have stored plenty of nutrients within the cane to sustain the plant for a long time.
 As a Dracaena acclimates to their new indoor environment, their food requirements are greatly reduced since the metabolism of the plant is slowing down.

 There are a few other fragrans varieties produced but not in very large numbers.
-The culture is basically the same although the varieties of Santa Rosa and Lindenii will usually require more light to maintain good color.
-Basically they are “reverse” Massangeana with less chlorophyll in the leaves.
+The culture is the same although the varieties of Santa Rosa and Lindenii will usually require more light to maintain good color.
+They are “reverse” Massangeana with less chlorophyll in the leaves.

 All of the varieties of fragrans Dracaena are wonderful indoor performers and have proven themselves over and over again.
 There is hardly a home that could not use the true tropical beauty and time tested fragrans and/or Massangeana plant.